MyceliaNetwork/quark.js/README.md

 couple of transaction items.

 **PLEASE NOTE**: BigInts cannot be serialized client-side and thus we do not support them in the checkout.
-You'll need to cast them to Numbers in stead.
+You'll need to cast them to Numbers instead.

 ## Basket structure